Quentin Skinner: Biography

-Quentin Skinner was born on 26 November 1940, the second son of Alexander Skinner (died 1979) and Winifred Skinner, née Duthie (died 1982).
+Quentin Skinner was born near Manchester, the second son of Alexander Skinner (died 1979) and Winifred Skinner, née Duthie (died 1982).
+Though his family background is Scottish, and his father spent his career in the civil service in West Africa, he was raised and educated in England.
 He was educated at Bedford School from the age of seven.
 Like his elder brother, he won an entrance scholarship to Gonville and Caius College, Cambridge, from where he graduated with a double-starred first in history in 1962.
 Skinner was elected to a fellowship of his college on his examination results, but moved later in 1962 to a teaching fellowship at Christ's College, Cambridge, where he remained until moving to the University of London in 2008.
-He is now an Honorary Fellow of both Christ's College and Gonville and Caius College.
+He is an Honorary Fellow of both Christ's College and Gonville and Caius College.

 Skinner was appointed to a lectureship in the Faculty of History at the University of Cambridge in 1965.
-He spent a sabbatical year at the Institute for Advanced Study in Princeton in 1974–1975, where he was invited to stay, and where he remained until 1979, when he returned to Cambridge as Professor of Political Science.
+He spent a sabbatical year at the Institute for Advanced Study in Princeton in 1974–1975, where he was invited to stay, and where he remained until 1979 when he returned to Cambridge as Professor of Political Science.
 He was appointed to the post of Regius Professor of History in 1996, and in 1999 as pro-vice-chancellor of the university.

-In 1979 he married Susan James, Professor of Philosophy at Birkbeck College London.
-They have a daughter and a son, and four grandchildren.
+In 1979 he married Susan James, Professor Emerita of Philosophy at Birkbeck College London.
+They have two children and four grandchildren.
 He was previously married to Patricia Law Skinner, who was later married to the philosopher Bernard Williams.